top of page

 • 8 min read

 It isn’t.
-There is a great deal that can be done — practically, medically, and personally — to maintain a fulfilling sex life through and beyond the menopause.
+There is a great deal that can be done — practically, medically, and personally — to maintain a fulfilling sex life through and beyond menopause.
 This guide covers the most common questions women have, backed by the latest research.

-A: Absolutely not, though it is very common.
-Research conducted by the British Menopause Society found that over one-third of women reported vaginal dryness and over one in ten said they’d experienced pain during sex.
+Absolutely not, though it is very common.
+Research conducted by the British Menopause Society found that over one-third of women reported vaginal dryness, and over one in ten said they’d experienced pain during sex.
 Seven out of ten women experience some of these symptoms after their menopause has ended, even if they already take HRT.

 The Cedars-Sinai prospective pilot study — one of the most cited studies in this area — found compelling results.
 Women who used a vibrator three times per week for three months reported major improvements not just in conditions like pelvic organ prolapse, vulvodynia, and vaginal atrophy, but also in mental health and quality of life.

 The mechanism behind it supports the principle many gynaecologists have long recommended informally: as oestrogen levels drop during menopause, the vaginal muscles may weaken, and the skin around the genital area may thin.
 The pelvic floor muscles are like any other muscle — they lose their strength and elasticity if they’re not used regularly.
-Regular stimulation maintains blood flow, tissue elasticity, and nerve responsiveness — what is sometimes called, rather bluntly, “use it or lose it.”
+Regular stimulation maintains blood flow, tissue elasticity, and nerve responsiveness — what is sometimes bluntly called, “use it or lose it.”

-Clitoral vibrators and suction devices — Because oestrogen loss can reduce clitoral sensitivity, many menopausal women find that the stronger, more targeted stimulation of a vibrator or air-pulse suction device makes orgasm more accessible.
+• Clitoral vibrators and suction devices: Because oestrogen loss can reduce clitoral sensitivity, many menopausal women find that the stronger, more targeted stimulation of a vibrator or air-pulse suction device makes orgasm more accessible.
 Air-pulse technology, which uses air pressure rather than direct vibration, minimises desensitisation of the clitoris, making it safe to use continuously.

-App-controlled vibrators — The ability to customise vibration patterns precisely is useful for women who are still working out what feels comfortable post-menopause.
+• App-controlled vibrators: The ability to customise vibration patterns precisely is useful for women who are still working out what feels comfortable post-menopause.

 Whatever you choose, prioritise medical-grade silicone or other body-safe materials, and always use a good water-based lubricant alongside.

-A: During menopause, lubricant moves from a nice-to-have to something closer to essential.
+During menopause, lubricant moves from a nice-to-have to something closer to essential.
 Falling oestrogen levels result in vaginal dryness and a thinning vaginal lining, making penetrative sex painful.
 Lubricant directly addresses the friction and discomfort that result.

 There are two distinct products worth understanding — lubricants and vaginal moisturisers — and they serve different purposes.
 Lubricants are applied immediately before sexual activity to reduce friction in the moment.
 Vaginal moisturisers are used regularly (typically every two to three days) to maintain baseline tissue hydration over time, much like a daily facial moisturiser.
 Both are available over the counter and are recommended by clinicians.
 For toy use, always choose a water-based lubricant with silicone toys.
 For glass or stainless steel toys, either water-based or silicone-based formulas work well.

 Importantly, HRT and vibrator use are not either/or.
-Many women find that using the right type and dose of HRT can really improve their symptoms, and it is quite safe to use HRT alongside other treatments.
+Many women find that using the right type and dose of HRT can significantly improve their symptoms, and it is quite safe to use HRT alongside other treatments.
 Vibrators support tissue health and sexual function through physical stimulation and blood flow; HRT addresses the underlying hormonal changes.
 Many women benefit from both.

 On the physical side, addressing the symptoms that make sex uncomfortable — dryness, pain, reduced sensitivity — often has a knock-on effect on desire.
 It’s difficult to want something that hurts or feels unrewarding.
 Restoring comfort and pleasure frequently restores interest too.